Cancer Research UK logo.

 • internal radiotherapy (brachytherapy) with or without external radiotherapy and hormone therapy

-Your doctor recommends you have one of the following treatments:
+Your doctor will recommend you have one of the following treatments:

 • surgery to remove your prostate